JeffreyShran/punfurl/README.md

 > If you want to add custom words, just add another *slash* *word* at the end of the URL on `stdin`.
 > For example: `company.xyz/api/v2/doctor/ward*/custom_word*`

 It's not meant to be thorough, it's intended use is for time saving when mass scanning and to be suitable to be pipelined with other open source tooling.
-On a 6 part path you'd see a 91% reduction of generated URL's using my tool versus bruteforcing with something like FFUF.
-(64 vs 720)